 Replace footage in a video layer

-Photoshop CS6 and Photoshop Extended CS 5 tries to maintain the link between the video layer and source file even if you move or rename the source.
+Photoshop tries to maintain the link between the video layer and source file even if you move or rename the source.
 If the link breaks for some reason, an alert icon appears on the layer in the Layers panel.
 To relink the video layer to the source file, use the Replace Footage command.
 This command can also replace the video or image sequence frames in a video layer with frames from a different video or image sequence source.

 Interpreting video footage

-You can specify how Photoshop CS6 or Photoshop Extended CS5 interprets the alpha channel and frame rate of the video you’ve opened or imported.
+You can specify how Photoshop interprets the alpha channel and frame rate of the video you’ve opened or imported.

 To specify how the alpha channel in the video layer is interpreted, select an Alpha Channel option.
 The footage must have an alpha channel for this option to be available.
 If Premultiplied-Matte is selected, you can specify the matte color with which the channels are premultiplied.